Coronavirus (COVID-19)

 How serious is COVID-19?

 The short answer is “it is very serious.”
-While many people who contract the virus experience mild to moderate symptoms of coughing, shortness of breath, and fever, this coronavirus affects some people harder than others, causing severe cases of pneumonia.
+While many people who contract the virus experience mild to moderate symptoms of coughing, shortness of breath, and fever, this coronavirus affects some people harder than others.
 This could lead to viral sepsis and result in death.
+In addition, people with COVID-19 can develop secondary bacterial infections, like pneumonia, which can also lead to sepsis.

 Some children who contract COVID-19 also develop a condition called multisystem inflammatory syndrome (MIS-C).
 It occurs when “different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs,” according to the CDC.